yuejiaointel/scikit-learn-intelex/daal4py/README.md

 **IMPORTANT NOTICE**: `daal4py` has been merged into `scikit-learn-intelex`.
 As of version 2025.0, it is distributed as an additional importable module within the package `scikit-learn-intelex` instead of being a separate package.
 The last standalone release of `daal4py` was version 2024.7, and this standalone package will not receive further updates.

-A simplified API to Intel(R) oneAPI Data Analytics Library that allows for fast usage of the framework suited for Data Scientists or Machine Learning users.
-Built to help provide an abstraction to Intel(R) oneAPI Data Analytics Library for either direct usage or integration into one's own framework.
+A simplified API to oneAPI Data Analytics Library that allows for fast usage of the framework suited for Data Scientists or Machine Learning users.
+Built to help provide an abstraction to oneAPI Data Analytics Library for either direct usage or integration into one's own framework.

-Note: For the most part, `daal4py` is used as an internal backend within the Intel(R) Scikit-Learn extension, and it is highly recommended to use `sklearnex` instead.
+Note: For the most part, `daal4py` is used as an internal backend within the Scikit-Learn extension, and it is highly recommended to use `sklearnex` instead.
 Nevertheless, some functionalities from `daal4py` can still be of use, and the module can still be imported directly (`import daal4py`) after installing `scikit-learn-intelex`.

 ## 👀 Follow us on Medium